Things you need to know about Depression

-In severe cases, doctors often use a combination of treatment like medication, psychotherapy, and natural treatment too.
-You will be asked to use antidepressants or antipsychotic medications, but it has potential risks as well.
-But through psychotherapy, you can cut off your negative feelings and benefit other areas of life.
+In severe cases, doctors often use a combination of treatments like medication, psychotherapy and natural treatments too.
+A person is asked to use antidepressants or anti-psychotic medications, but it has potential risks as well.
+Through psychotherapies, one can cut off the negative feelings and benefit other areas of life.

 - Cognitive-behavioral therapy (CBT): Cognitive behavioral therapy (CBT) is a sort of psychotherapeutic treatment which is used to help people learn about identifying and changing disturbing thoughts and behavioural patterns that have a negative effect on a person.

 - Rational Emotive behavior therapy (REBT): REBT is an effective psychotherapeutic approach to treat depression.
 This therapy helps to assist individuals in coping up with emotional and behavioural problems and disturbances to lead people towards a better mental health.

 - Client centered therapy: Client-centered therapy is a form of psychotherapy developed for a person suffering from depression; this therapy is developed for the growth of a person’s personality by clarifying the ideas to the client for him to observe himself more clearly.

 - Mindfulness-Based Cognitive Therapy: MBCT is an altered version of cognitive therapy that includes mindfulness practices like meditation and breathing exercises.
 This type of therapy can result in a useful way for the people suffering from depression.

 - Improving sleep cycle: A person has to get a proper sleeping schedule and must get at least 7-8 hours of sleep for mindfulness and to avoid the condition becoming more complex.